1.3 No Scarf, No Service!

 Uzza: But, under a strict interpretation of Islamic law, I should not even be here, especially without a male guardian watching and approving everything I do and say.

-Archie: You can relax, but not without a scarf.
+Archie: You can relax all you want, but not without a scarf.

 Uzza: I don’t have one.

-Archie: That’s okay, we keep a few, just in case.
+Archie: That’s okay, we keep a few handy, just in case.

 Uzza: What colors do you have?